Fact or Fiction: Only Dogs that Swim in Rivers Are at Risk for Leptospirosis

 That is fiction!

-Leptospirosis is one of the most widespread and prevalent diseases, and it can infect both animals and people.
-A variety of domestic and wild animals, including rats, can spread leptospirosis.
-Since rats can spread the disease, dogs in urban settings are at risk for leptospirosis as well.
+Leptospirosis is bacterial disease and one of the most widespread zoonotic diseases, meaning that it can infect both animals and people.
+A variety of domestic and wild animals can carry and spread leptospirosis.
+Since wildlife, such as rodents, raccoons, and opossums, can spread the disease, dogs in urban settings are at risk for leptospirosis as well.
 Dogs can also become infected by drinking contaminated water from rivers, lakes, puddles, or even contaminated water bowls.
-The bacteria can easily penetrate the skin, and once absorbed, the bacteria enter the blood stream and multiply.
-They then spread throughout the body and replicate in many organs, including the kidneys and liver.
+The bacteria can easily penetrate the skin, enter the blood stream and multiply, spreading throughout the body and impacting many organs, particularly the kidneys and liver.

 Leptospirosis vaccines are effective in helping to prevent disease, and some vaccines are proven to prevent spreading the disease.
 Veterinary experts recommend vaccinating dogs at risk for the disease.
-Dogs will receive an initial vaccination, followed by a booster within 2–4 weeks, and then they would receive the Leptospirosis vaccine on an annual basis.
+This would include almost all dogs, since even exposure to your backyard or any outdoor environment can put your dog at risk.
+Dogs will receive an initial vaccination, followed by a booster within 2–4 weeks, and then receive the leptospirosis vaccine on an annual basis.
+Since this is not a long-acting vaccine, it is important to stay on schedule with annual booster vaccines, as the series would require re-starting if it is administered late.

-Protect your pet from this deadly disease.
+Protect your pet and family from this deadly disease.
 Come in today for a best value wellness package, which include your dog’s essential vaccines along with leptospirosis and a doctor’s exam, starting at $90.

 Prices subject to change.
 See current prices: https://essentialspetcare.com/services.